 Providing good performance feedback is an essential element of this process.
 Ongoing conversations between the employee and manager lead to stronger working relationships and engagement.
-Including the employee in conversations that connect their work to the broader organization help foster a community and connection to the team, as well as a sense of responsibility and understanding for how their goals and activities impact the organization.
+Including the employee in conversations that connect their work to the broader organization helps foster a community and connection to the team, as well as a sense of responsibility and understanding of how their goals and activities impact the organization.

-Both positive and corrective feedback should be provided in a timely manner, so the employee can respond and adjust as needed.
-Managers should not wait until the Final Goal Review (End of Year) conversation to provide feedback.
+Both positive and corrective feedback should be provided in a timely manner so the employee can respond and adjust as needed.
+Managers should not wait until the End of Year Review conversation to provide feedback.

-Both parties should document the key elements of the feedback conversations including key accomplishments, praise and acknowledgements, constructive or corrective feedback and adjustments to objectives.
-In Workday, it is possible for both parties to comment on a specific goal.
+Both parties should document the key elements of the feedback conversations including key accomplishments, praise and acknowledgements, constructive or corrective feedback, and adjustments to objectives.
+In Workday, there are two opportunities to capture notes/comments - Activity Stream for goal comments and Check-Ins for goal and competencies comments.
 These comments are stored in Workday and can be accessed when preparing end of year evaluation statements.
-Notes taken over the course of the year are extremely helpful when completing the Final Goal Review evaluation activity.
+Documented notes are extremely helpful in efficiently completing the Final Goal Review evaluation activity.

 When the employee makes a change in Workday, the manager will receive a notification asking them to approve the change.
 If the manager initiates the change, no additional approvals are required.